guhjy/2015ori-1/materials/study_02/interview-protocol.md

 - What criteria did you use to determine if the data fabrication approach was successful?
 - How did you fabricate the data for the Stroop task?
 - Did you apply a specific strategy to fabricate data?
-	* [if a specific strategy was used] Why did you choose for this specific strategy (or these specific strategies)?
+	* [if a specific strategy was used] Please describe these strategies
-	* [if not] Did you use a trial-and-error approach?
+	* [if a specific strategy was used] Why did you choose for this specific strategy (or these specific strategies)?		* [anyway] Did you use a trial-and-error approach?
 - Were there things you particularly focused on during the data fabrication in order to make them look more genuine?
 	* [if yes] what aspects did you spend particular attention to?
 	* [if no] in hindsight, are there things you think you should have paid specific attention to?